bottkars/bottkars.github.io/_posts/2019-08-17-azurestack-loves-concourse-chapter2.md

 The *parameters* section contains the (possible) Parameters we can provide to our task.
 We will provide the Parameters later from our Pipeline
 As we are going to define a Custom Cloud Profile in case of AzureStack, this will also define our custom endpoints

-For goos reasons, you should *NOT* put any default values in here.
+For good reasons, you should *NOT* put any default values in here.

 Next, we add a "run" section.
 The run section is essence is the Script to be executed. if the script exits with a failure code, the Build Task will considered failed.